About the Tool and Data

 Microsoft Excel

 Select a spreadsheet that offers a variety of options for displaying the data graphically.
 The case study in this chapter is developed using Excel 98.
-It is a component of the Microsoft Office software suite but it can also be purchased separately.
+It is a component of the Microsoft Office suite but can also be purchased separately.

 Tool Builder